 Alcohol Detox Medications

-Also called benzos, this is the most commonly used alcohol detox medication.
-It helps people to relax and eases anxiety, depression, and other mental health-related side effects of alcohol withdrawal.
+Also known as benzos, this is the most commonly used alcohol detox medication.
+It helps people relax and eases anxiety, depression, and other mental health-related side effects of alcohol withdrawal.
 It is also effective at preventing seizures.

 Naltrexone does not reduce withdrawal symptoms or cravings for alcohol, but it does work to prevent a person from feeling intoxicated if they drink alcohol again.
-Drinking will also cause them to experience a number of negative side effects that will make drinking very unpleasant.
-This can help people in recovery to stay sober.
+Drinking will also cause them to experience several adverse side effects that make drinking unpleasant.
+This drug also helps people in recovery to stay sober.

 Begin Medication-Assisted Treatment in Nashville, TN